 Start With an Intro Country

+One of the benefits of solo travel is that you get to pick anywhere YOU want to go.
 If it’s your first solo trip and you’re a bit hesitant why not start with what I like to call “intro countries?”
 What I’m referring to are countries that are in general very safe, easy to navigate, and have a strong infrastructure for tourists.
 Countries that are great for first-time solo female travelers are Japan, Iceland, New Zealand, Norway, Canada, Portugal, or Singapore.

 My first solo trip abroad was to Australia, and then my next was New Zealand both of which introduced me to the wonderful world of travel.
 Then a year later I flew to Iceland and had the balls to try couch surfing for the first time, made heaps of friends, and the rest is history.